IRI-UW-Bioinformatics/flu-ngs/README.md

 ```

 When finished, a summary of the variants found is saved in an excel sheet in `results/variants/{sample}_{pair}/{sample}_{pair}.xlsx"` where `{pair}` is either `combined` or `paired`.

-By default all steps are run for paired and combined (paired and unpaired) reads.
-This might approximately double the runtime compared to only running, say, combined.
-This would be fairly trivial to alter.